18F/bpa-opm-eqip/RFQ.md

     source software development, human-centered design, and continuous deployment methods.

-###  c. *Price Evaluation Factors.* Each offeror’s price quotation will be evaluated separately from the technical quotation and oral interview.
+*c.* *Price Evaluation Factors.* Each offeror’s price quotation will be evaluated separately from the technical quotation and oral interview.
 The Government will evaluate the offeror’s pricing schedule as well as pricing narrative after the Oral Interview to ensure that the offered price is fair, reasonable, and realistic.
 Pricing shall reflect reasonableness, consistency with industry standards, and be in compliance with rates and terms and conditions of the aBPA.
 Note that as submissions become more technically equal in their merit, the evaluated price becomes more important.
 Therefore, provide your best discounted rates.

-d\. *Scoring Plan*
+*d.* *Scoring Plan*

 The evaluation of Phase 1 above shall be accomplished using the Pass/Fail method.